Area local to Alexander House & Langshott Manor

 The wild botanic sister garden to Kew Garden located on the High Weald of West Sussex has over 500 acres of beautiful ornamental gardens, woodlands and a nature reserve.
 Wakehurst is also home to the Millennium Seed Bank, the largest wild seed conservation project in the world.
 Entry is free for National Trust and Kew Garden members.

-Located just up the road from Alexander House, the famous Tulley's Farm offers an experience you'll never forget.
+Located just up the road from Alexander House and a 15 minute drive from Langshott Manor, the famous Tulley's Farm offers an experience you'll never forget.
 With seasonal activities from escape rooms, Shocktober Fest, their tea room and their Maize Maze to enjoy.

 For our visiting pet pooches Tilgate Park is a must visit.
 This outdoor expanse of lakes, lawns and gardens is also home to miles of woodland and bridleways, which are ideal for exploring on two feet or four with a tail.